Ruuucker/Ruuucker.github.io/_posts/articles/2019-07-14-Shell through-Windows-Defender.md

 # Introduction

 So, the situation, it is possible to download a file to a machine that is being tested as part of a Pentest or other legitimate activity in Windows, and it is even possible to execute it.
-If we are talking about the latest, tenth version of the OS, then we will run into its local defender, Windows Defender, and the likelihood of stumbling upon an antivirus is great.
+If we are talking about the latest, tenth version of the OS, then we will run into its Windows Defender, and the likelihood of stumbling upon an antivirus is great.
 In such a situation, a very convenient and expandable meterpreter will not work, what is the alternative?

 ## Python
 {:id="python"}